WRLC/acs-email-sender/README.md

 # ACS Email Sender

-An Azure Function App to send emails via Azure Communication Services (ACS), triggered by a message on an Azure Storage Queue.
+Azure Function to send emails via Azure Communication Services (ACS), triggered by a queue message in the function's storage account.

 ## Local Development